 Catastrophic disability rider.
 This rider was introduced by many insurance companies to pay additional benefits if an insured is unable to perform two or more activities of daily living without human standby assistance, or if the insured suffers a cognitive impairment or an irrevocable disability.

 Cost of living adjustment rider.
-Designed to help an insured’s benefits keep pace with inflation after a disability has lasted for 12 months.
+This is designed to help an insured’s benefits keep pace with inflation after a disability has lasted for 12 months.
 The adjustment can be a flat percentage or tied to the consumer price index.

 Future increase option rider.
-Offers the ability to increase an insured’s disability coverage, regardless of future health as income rises.
+This provides the ability to increase an insured’s disability coverage, regardless of future health, as income rises.
 It is important to know when coverage can be increased, and by what increments, on any given option date.
 This can be an especially attractive feature to young physicians as they grow into their careers.

 Tax implications.
-According to Internal Revenue Code section 104(a)(3), personal disability insurance benefits are received free of income tax, provided that premiums are paid with post-tax dollars.
+According to Internal Revenue Code section 104(a)(3), personal disability insurance benefits are not subject to income tax, provided that premiums are paid with post-tax dollars.
 This is generally the case when buying an individual policy.
 If an employer provides coverage and takes a tax deduction for the premiums paid on the insured employee’s behalf, however, the benefits are taxable when received.
-This means that an employee could lose as much as nearly one-third of the benefits when they are most needed.
+This means that an employee could lose tens of thousands of dollars when they are most needed.
 It is important to understand the difference.

 Mental and nervous provision.
 Often referred to as M&N, this provision can exclude coverage or limit coverage if a mental disorder or substance abuse causes a disability.
 Many carriers place a two-year restriction on benefits paid when a disability is triggered by this type of condition.
-Some carriers, on the other hand, will pay benefits to age 65—but that feature is likely to increase the policy’s premium.
+Some carriers, however, will pay benefits to age 65—but that feature is likely to increase the policy’s premium.

 Loan payoff provisions.
 Several disability plans now offer benefits that can help an insured pay off their student loans if they were to become disabled.
 This benefit can range from $150,000 to $250,000 and is paid in addition to the monthly benefit specified in the policy.